hove-io/navitia/documentation/navitia.io/source/index.rst

 The coordinates of the view point are ``longitude = -122.4752``, ``latitude = 37.80826`` and the coordinates of the Transamercia Pyramid are ``longitude = -122.402770``, ``latitude = 37.794682``.
 The coordinates are always in decimal degrees as WGS84 (also known as GPS coordinates).
-The coordinates are given to the api with the following format : ``longitute;latitude``.
+The coordinates are given to the API with the following format: ``longitute;latitude``.

-The dates are given in the format ``YYYYMMDDTHHMM``.
+The dates are given in the basic form of the ISO 8601 datetime format: ``YYYYMMDDTHHMM``.

 The arguments are the following: